microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/examples/Get-MgServicePrincipal.md

 020ada9b-60b7-436f-8f00-22b198c2996a O365SBRM Service                                               9d06afd9-66c9-49a6-b385-ea7509332b0b AzureADMultipleOrgs                Microsoft Service
 ```

 This example returns a list of all the service principals. $spCount variable contains the count of the objects in the result.
-Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+The advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
 For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

-To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+To learn about other permissions for this resource, see the [Application permissions reference](/graph/permissions-reference#applicationreadall).

-To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+To consent to these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes Application.Read.All, Application.ReadWrite.All`.

 ### Example 4: Use -Filter and -Top to get five service principals with a display name that starts with 'a' including a count of returned objects